 As with any loan you should check the small print before you sign!

 The total amount of your loan will be the amount you’ve borrowed each year PLUS interest – and you’ll continue accumulating interest from the day you take out your loan until you’ve paid off the full amount.
-In Scotland and NI, interest is 1.5% per year.
-In England and Wales, it varies from 3.6-6%.

 The Student Loan is a long-term commitment.
 As with any drunken tattoo, ask yourself how you’ll feel about it when you’re 40 before you get inked.